Code of ethics

 The Journal of Law, Market & Innovation is a peer-review journal committed to the highest publication standards.
 The prevention of publication malpractice is one of the most important responsibilities of the Editorial Board.
 This Code of Ethics describes the policies adopted for ensuring the ethical treatment of all those involved in the peer-review and publication process.

 Editors, Guest Editors, Reviewers and Authors are encouraged to carefully read these guidelines and direct any questions or concerns to the Editorial Board at the following email address: email@example.com.

 These guidelines apply to all manuscripts submitted to Journal of Law, Market & Innovation, and may be revised at any time by the Editors-in-Chief and the Editorial Board.

-This Code of Ethics outlined for editors, authors, and reviewers is based on the Code of Conduct and Best Practice Guidelines for Journal Editors (latest version, 2011).
+This Code of Ethics outlined for editors, authors, and reviewers is based on the Committee on Publication Ethics (COPE) Core Practices (latest version, 2017).

 - Duties of Members of the Editorial Board and Guest Editor(s)